louispires/oura-v2-custom-component/docs/INSTALLATION.md

 **Solutions**:
 1. Sync your Oura Ring with the mobile app
-2. Wait for the next 30-minute update cycle
+2. Wait for the next update cycle (default: 5 minutes)
 3. Restart the integration:
    - Settings  Devices & Services
    - Click on Oura Ring